dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ### Initialize the Project

-Create a new Flutter project
+Create a new Flutter project.

 ```bash
 flutter create simple_barcode_scanner